 This is essential the same notice as CP516 & CP518.
 The IRS sends Notice CP515B to Businesses requesting tax returns.

 The major problem that business face is that the IRS penalties for late-filing & late-paying are so enormous it is practically impossible to extricate the business from the IRS penalty grip.
 It is vitally important for business to quickly respond to this type of notice & satisfy the IRS requirements.
 Then perhaps we can get a reduction of penalties so the business isn't damaged.

 You may have mailed the return but the IRS says they didn't get it.
 If you have the certified mailing receipt or overnight label then you can prove the filing date and there is a procedure for this.
 But, unless you have the mailing receipt, it is usually better to just re-file than argue.
 However, since you are filing an original return you have the opportunity to pour over your records and find more deductions!

 However, some years may not require a return.
 If returns are due, then they must be carefully prepared with all advantage to you - the truth is the goal.
 Many people have lost some or all of their records.
 We are masters at finding evidence and lost documents.
 See Lost Documents.

 This is NOT an audit & you will likely not be audited.
 But, the IRS believes you owe so you have to be careful & not rash.

 Respond to Notice CP515

 Because of the legal and procedural implications of your response, it is not wise to rush out & file a return.
 We need to get the IRS file and create an Action Plan for your specific situation.
-Please follow the Prep Steps for IRS Notice CP515 & see Mr. Hopkins in Denver, Pueblo or Colorado Springs before proceeding!
+Please follow the Prep Steps for IRS Notice CP515 & see Mr. Hopkins in Pueblo or Colorado Springs before proceeding!